Depression Awareness Ad Campaign

 The 30- and 60-second ads are being broadcast on local television in the Rochester, NY area for a number of months.
 Several outcome measures are being tracked to assess their impact.
 Newspaper advertisements also are being used to support the PSA campaign.

-For further information about this project, contact DWC director, Robert Pollard.
+For further information about this project, contact DWC founder, Robert Pollard.

 We encourage agencies providing mental health services to deaf individuals to add a link to these PSAs on their own websites.
 If you would like to copy and post any of these PSAs on your website, please contact us first because there are important copyright policies that will need to be followed.